zhendrikse/tdd/tdd-katas/sudoku-kata/sudoku-kata-clojure/README.md

 we need to be able to modify a partial solution.

 Earlier we saw how useful `get-in` can be when indexing nested structures.
-Theres a similar function for changing nested structures, called `assoc-in`.
+There's a similar function for changing nested structures, called `assoc-in`.
 The expressions
-`(assoc-in nested-structure path new-value)` changes the value pointed by path, which is a sequence of keys.
+`(assoc-in nested-structure path new-value)` changes the value pointed by `path`, which is a sequence of keys.
 Here’s an example:

 ```clojure